irfandfr/nest-graph/README.md

 ## Project setup

-Since this project uses PostgresSQL as the Database, please make sure to install and setup your Postgres database before hand, download the installed [here](https://www.postgresql.org/) if you haven't.
+Ensure you have a PostgreSQL database set up.
+If you don't have one already, you can download and install PostgreSQL from the official website: [here](https://www.postgresql.org/download/).

-Make sure to connect to the server and create the database to connect with the app.
+Once installed, connect to the PostgreSQL server and create a database specifically for this project.

 ```bash
 $ npm install